nuuuwan/news_lk3_data/README.md

 The overall rate of inflation as measured by the Colombo Consumer Price Index (CCPI) on year-on-year (y-o-y) basis increased to 1.5% in April 2024, the Department of Census & Statistics (DCS) says.

-This is an increase of 0.9% compared to the CCPI-based inflation calculated in March 2024, according to the latest figures published by the DCS.
+Last month, the CCPI-based inflation was calculated at 0.9%, according to the latest figures published by the DCS.

 On a year-on-year basis, the inflation of food group dropped to 2.9% in April 2024 from 3.8% in March 2024 while the inflation of the non-food group climbed to 0.9% in April from -0.5% in March 2024.